What To Know About Riding in Snow Dust…

 Snow dust is a fact of life in trail riding.
 What happens depends on how you adapt your riding to avoid trouble.
-There are several ways to deal in snow dust.
+There are several ways to deal with it.
 One is for everyone to slow down to a pace where snow dust is less of an issue.
-Another is to significantly increase the space between riders so that the snow dust has a chance to settle and no one is riding through the snow dust of the rider ahead.
-This may mean riding out of sight of the rider ahead (and behind) but as long as everyone stops at intersections until the next rider arrives, no one will be abandoned.
+Another is to significantly increase the space between riders so that it has a chance to settle and no one is riding through the snow dust of the rider ahead.
+This may mean riding out of sight of the rider ahead (and behind).
+But as long as everyone stops at intersections until the next rider arrives, no one will be abandoned.

 I also wear an FXR snowmobile jacket that’s brightly coloured in the upper back and shoulders.
 I also wear a bright yellow helmet.
 The colours sit high enough to make me more visible than the black that so many wear.
-The red light in my BRP BV2S helmet also makes me easier to follow.
+The red light in my Oxygen helmet also makes me much easier to follow.

 By looking in my mirrors, I can quickly tell if snow dust is an issue.
 If I can see the rider behind easily, then I can be seen too.
-If I can’t see anyone behind me for the snow dust, then I know more caution than usual is required.
+If I can’t see anyone behind me for a cloud of snow, then I know more caution than usual is required.
 So I start slowing farther back than normal for any stop to reduce my snow dust so the rider behind can see a few seconds sooner.
 If I meet oncoming sleds, I signal very assertively that there are more riders behind so the other leader gets as much advance warning as possible.

-No one can see well in snow dust.
+No one can see well in a snowy haze.
 It’s tough to see the rider behind you.
 It’s equally hard (and even more dangerous) for oncoming riders to see you as your sled suddenly emerges from that fog of snow thrown up by the sleds in front of you.
-One quick fix is to ride with your high beam light on.
+One quick tip is to ride with your high beam light on.
 It’s brighter and easier for others to spot than your low beam.